user4223/ticket-decoder/README.md

 ## ticket-analyzer

 Analyzer has a minimal UI and is able to scan for aztec-codes in images grabbed from camera or from images/pdfs in a folder.
 It provides a simple interactive mode to visualize detection, image processing and decoding steps and to change some parameters to find optimal setup for detection.
-This application is considered to optimize default parameters and algorithms for the decoder.
+This application is considered to optimize default parameters and algorithms for the decoder (detector implementations).

 Check `ticket-analyzer --help` for arguments.